Frequently Asked Questions

 What vaccinations are required?

-All guests must be vaccinated for Rabies, DHPP, and Bordetella (annually).
+All guests must be vaccinated for Rabies, DHPP, Bordetella, and Canine Influenza H3N8.
 Rabies is required every 3 years by law.
 Puppies must have a minimum of 2 rounds of DHPP vaccinations prior to staying with us.
 Distemper/Parvovirus boosters or titers are required every 3 years, or according to your veterinarian’s recommendation.
 Bordetella is an intranasal vaccine for canine cough that should be administered at minimum 7 days prior to boarding.
 We require Bordetella vaccines be updated annually, but many veterinarians recommend vaccinating every 6 months if your dog is in regular social contact with other dogs.
 Similar to a flu shot, this vaccine covers only a few strains of canine cough and is not a guarantee of immunity.
 Please provide us with copies of your dog’s vaccination records or ask your vet to fax them to us at 510-562-0132.
 Many dogs have two guardians with different last names.
 Please make sure the owner name on your vet records matches the owner name on our client records.